 Someone with a slow COMT gene that is dirty is likely to feel anxious and moody.
 High estrogen levels can also cause a host of hormone-related symptoms.

-Catechin containing foods and drinks such as chocolate, wine, coffee, and green tea are metabolized via the COMT gene and are best avoided if you have a slow COMT.
-Avoiding these foods will help to take the load off a slow COMT.
+Catechin containing foods and drinks such as chocolate, wine, coffee, and green tea are metabolized via the COMT gene and these foods are best avoided if you have a slow COMT.
+Avoiding these foods will help to take the load off a slow COMT gene.

 Taking downtime and implementing ways to destress is crucial to prevent stress neurotransmitters from being released.
 Releasing stress neurotransmitters is a quick way to overload an already slow COMT gene.